 Use the AAI to help identify the attachment patterns of your clients.

-Continuing Education Units are available for this training.
+Continuing Education credits are available for this training.

 Psychologists: The Insight Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The Insight Center maintains responsibility for this program and its content.
-This course provides 4 CE units.
+This course provides 4 CE.